edenzik/BioLab18HuntingtonAggSimulation/README.md

 ======
 This is a simple protein aggregation simulation
 -----
-Eden Zik, Ian Christie, Dan Kats
+Ian Christie, Michelle Fry, Dan Kats, and Eden Zik
 -------
 More text...